geosolutions-it/MapStore2/docs/user-guide/attributes-table.md

 # Attribute Table
 *****************

 In GIS, the Attribute Table associated to a vector layer is a table that stores tabular information related to the layer.
 The columns of the table are called fields and the rows are called records.
-Each record of the attribute table corresponds to one feature geometry of the layer.
+Each record of the attribute table corresponds to a feature geometry of the layer.
 This relation allows to find records in the table (information) by selecting features on the map and viceversa.<br>
 In [MapStore](https://mapstore.geo-solutions.it/mapstore/#/), through the <img src="../img/button/attributes-table.jpg" class="ms-docbutton"/> button in [Layers Toolbar](toc.md#toolbar-options) it is possible to access the Attribute table:

 <img src="../img/attributes-table/attributes-table-1.jpg" class="ms-docimage"/>